gtonkinhill/pairsnp/README.md

 The majority of time is spend doing sparse matrix multiplications so linking to a parallelised library for this is likely to improve performance further.

-At the moment there you may need to run `touch ./*` before compiling to avoid some issues with time stamps.
+At the moment you may need to run `touch ./*` before compiling to avoid some issues with time stamps.

 ## Quick Start